 What are the conditions of having unemployment benefit in the Netherlands?

 - Subscribe as a job seeker at UWV (need a DigiD) and stay subscribed

-- Apply for jobs – obviously, you need to make an effort (not the same as applying for a job) to get a job 4 times per month.
+- Apply for jobs – obviously, you need to make an effort and apply to get a job four times per month.

 - Make sure you have valid ID, residency